carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 ```
 {: .language-bash}

-If `~/.ssh/id_ed25519` already exists, you will need to specify
+If `~/.ssh/id_ed25519` already exists, you will need to choose a different name
-choose a different name for the new key-pair.
+for the new key-pair.

 Generate a new public-private key pair using the following command, which will
 produce a stronger key than the `ssh-keygen` default by invoking these flags: